 Your Pinterest board names should be keyword- and description-rich.
 Consider what board titles and phrases best describe your content and which other boards your target audience could find interesting.

-A mom blogger who specializes in kid’s crafts, for instance, might also have boards with advice for parents, motherhood quotes, etc. Although their target audience fits such boards, its material won’t.
+A mom blogger who specializes in kid’s crafts, for instance, might also have boards with advice for parents, motherhood quotes, etc. Although their target audience fits such boards, their material won’t.

 4) Your Board Descriptions